dannythehat/tubey-ai-video-automation/VISION.md

 ## Vision Statement

-**"Empowering content creators to tell authentic stories through intelligent automation, preserving the integrity of real media while adding professional polish, and eliminating the tedium of manual video production."**
+**"Empowering content creators to tell authentic stories through intelligent automation that learns and preserves their unique voice, maintains brand consistency across channels, and eliminates the tedium of manual video production."**

 ---